Mabinuv/Mabinuv/README.md

 ## Hi there 👋 I’m Mabin Varghese

 Welcome to my profile!
 I’m an AI/Machine Learning Engineer with a passion for solving real-world problems through the power of data and advanced machine learning techniques.
-My experience ranges from developing deep learning models to deploying machine learning solutions, with a keen interest in data analysis, feature engineering, anomaly detection, and MLOps practices.
+My experience ranges from developing deep learning models to deploying machine learning solutions, with a keen interest in data analysis, feature engineering, anomaly detection.

 ### 🔭 Current Projects